racket/rhombus/shrubbery/0000-shrubbery.md

  * A group sequence is represented as a list of `'group` lists.

- * A block is represented as `'block` consed onto a group-sequence list.
+ * A block is represented as either `'block` or `'alts` consed onto a group-sequence list.
+The representation uses `'alts` if the content of the block is a squence of groups started with `|`, and it's `'block` otherwise.

  * An element created by `()` is represented by `'parens` consed onto a group-sequence list.